tw-in-js/twind/docs/components.md

 }
 ```

-[twind.macro](https://github.com/ben-rogerson/twin.macro) does the same during build time to generate css-in-js objects which are evaluated with a runtime like emotion or styled-component:
+[twin.macro](https://github.com/ben-rogerson/twin.macro) does the same during build time to generate CSS-in-JS objects which are evaluated with a runtime like Emotion or styled-components:

 ```js
 const hoverStyles = css`